matthew-shaw/matthew-shaw.github.io/docs/blog/posts/govuk-service-python.md

 ### Usage

-Integrating these into a Flask application is simple.
+Integrating into a Flask application is simple.
 First add `govuk-frontend-jinja` to your project dependencies; I prefer to use the requirements file format for this:

 ```title="requirements.in" linenums="1"
 flask==3.0.3